MasterBin-IIAU/AlphaRefine/README.md

 ![Architecture](doc/asset/AR-Architecture.png)

 ## News
+- :warning: We provide a concise script [demo.py](demo.py) as an example of applying alpha refine to dimp.
+**We recommend taking this script as the starting point of exploring our project**.
 - A TensorRT optimized version of AlphaRefine is available [here](https://github.com/ymzis69/AlphaRefine_TensorRT).
 - The code for **CVPR2021** is updated.
 The old version is still available by